-Since I started teaching refugees and people seeking refuge (less humanisingly known as asylum seekers) back in 2007, I’ve always looked for books and films that teach me about their countries, culture, stories and history.
-I’m not the kind of person who can read fact-heavy history books to relax so I need mine in easy-reading or entertaining format.
+Since I started teaching people seeking refuge back in 2007, I’ve always looked for books and films that teach me about their countries, culture, stories and history.
+I’m not the kind of person who can read fact-heavy history books to relax so I need mine in easy-reading or graphic novel.

 So here are some that anyone with an interest in other cultures or refugee matters might be interested in:

-His House is about a refugee and his wife who move to the UK and have to navigate the UK system for seeking refuge.
+His House is about a couple seeking refuge who move to the UK and have to navigate the UK asylum system.
 It is a psychological thriller in which the couple are haunted by past traumas.
 This film really struck a chord with me as so many of my learners have mental health problems such as PTSD, depression and insomnia.
 When teaching daily routine, many have intimated anxiety towards bedtime, as that’s when the bad dreams come.

 Have your passport ready is an online video story commissioned by Knaive theatre.
 It follows two Syrian brothers who travel to the UK for safety.
 Viewers watch short video clips and make choices on how to navigate the UK asylum system, or leave their decisions to dice rolls.
 I got deported within two moves, see if you can make it to getting leave to remain!

 Meet the Somalis is a collection of 14 illustrated stories sharing the lives of first, second and third generation Somali families in different European cities.
 The stories are each unique and include themes such as fleeing warzones, refugee camps, family life, making friends, work and settling in a new city.
-You should know by now that I’m a visuals geek and these illustrations are stunning.
+You should know by now that I love visual communication and these illustrations are stunning.

 I’ll be honest with you.
 I stayed in bed ALL DAY one day reading this book.
 I literally could not put it down.
 My husband came in to check on me because he thought I was ill!
 The story follows Nuri, a Syrian refugee, and his wife on their journey from their life in Syria tending bees to resettling in the UK.
 The journey tracks from warzone, to people smuggling, to refugee camp, to homeless hostel accommodation in the UK.
 The characters are so vivid and it really touched me as so many of my students have shared similar stories with me.